Skip to main content

 }'

-You can also override image, resources, timeout_secs, entrypoint, network, allow_unauthenticated_access, exposed_ports, template_id, and name when booting from a snapshot.
+For filesystem snapshots, resources.disk_mb can be used at restore time to grow the root disk (growth-only).
 For the full request and response schema of POST /sandboxes, see Create Sandbox.
 For the end-to-end snapshot workflow, see Snapshots.

 Authorizations